bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ### Getting callback from native module
-Last modification - let the message about plugging headset will be displayed not by native toast, but some react-native alert.
+Last modification - let the message about plugging headset will be displayed not by native toast, but some React Native alert.
 To do so we have to emit information about plugging headset from native module to JS module.
 In native code add this:

 ```java
 reactContext